Samagra-Development/user-service/docs/user service/core-features.md

 ### 2. Reset/Forgot Password

-When a user creates a profile but is unable to recall his current password or the user credentials are lost due to some reasons.
-In such cases, a system to reset the existing password may be very helpful to the user.
+There are cases, When a user creates a profile but is unable to recall his current password or the user credentials are lost due to some reasons🤔 In such cases, a system to reset the existing password may be very helpful to the user.

 We can: